gvwilson/thirdbit/src/fiction/santas/index.md

 your crew…
 can help?"

-Captain Snood scowled and shook her head.
+Captain Snood scowled.
-"Wouldn't get here in time."
+"It'll take me a couple of wherevers to get there and a couple more to get back.
+I don't think we have that much time."

 "I could assist,"
 the Elfabot volunteered.
 It did something complicated with its arms.[^complicated-arms]

-[^complicated-arms]: Books are very good at describing things, but would take several paragraphs to capture the way bits of metal plating pivoted out of the way and/or folded up to allow other, equally complicated bits of metal to take their place, and even with diagrams, it wouldn't advance the story very much.
+[^complicated-arms]: Books are very good at describing things, but even with diagrams, it would take several paragraphs to capture the way bits of metal plating pivoted out of the way and/or folded up to allow other, more dangerous bits of metal to take their place.

 "Whoa,"
 Finner breathed.